 Step 2: We apply the target light laser

 Step 3: We apply a drug called Mitomycin-c to reduce the likelihood of developing corneal haze

-Step 4: We apply a contact lens that acts as a bandage
+Step 4: We apply a bandage contact lens

 Most people see 20/20 or better after PRK, as clearly as they would after LASIK.